mathisnozais/BEX/04_Microscopy_analysis/README.md

 docker run -v /mnt/NASBIOINFO/LALT/BIOINFO/BEX/04_Microscopy/:/Analysis cellprofiler/cellprofiler:4.2.5 -i /Analysis/Input_Zeiss -o /Analysis/Output -p /Analysis/Pipeline_spot_mathisv6_ZEISS.cppipe
 ```
 Then you'll find in the output folder for each image analysed 2 pictures : one with and one without the overlay of the nucleus and spot identified by cellprofiler, and a csv file with the count of nucleus and spot.

+!!!!! to verify outfut folder in Fiji file !!!!!

 #### How to produce the paper images